 Considerations for Baby-Led Weaning with a 9-Month-Old

 🥑 Breastmilk or formula remains the primary source of nutrition for babies under 12 months.
-If your baby isn’t eating a lot of solids yet, try not to worry!
-As long as you continue offering a variety of foods and they’re showing interest and progressing, that’s what matters most.
+Continue offering a variety of foods and bringing baby to the table.
+By 9 months, babies should be showing interest in solid foods and progressing in their textures.

-🥑 It’s all about exposure right now.
+🥑 Exposure and modelling are important pieces right now.
 Keep introducing different foods and textures to help your baby become familiar with them and build confidence in eating.

 🥑 While breastmilk or formula is still the main source of nutrition, iron-rich foods are key at this stage.
 Babies’ iron stores start to decrease around 6 months, so regularly offering iron-rich foods helps meet their needs.
 You can check out my iron iron post here for iron-rich food ideas.